Special Programs at Hemphill

 Art, Music, and Physical Education

 These are provided as part of the special class rotation for all students.
-Students attend P.E. class twice a week, Art, Music, and Computers.
+Students attend P.E. class twice a week plus Art, Music, and STEAM once a week.

 Students with a Home Language other than English may qualify for Bilingual Services.
 In Hemphill bilingual classrooms, the content is taught in the languages of English and Spanish.
 Math is taught in English, Social Studies is taught in Spanish, Science is taught in Spanish until 2nd grade, and then students are transitioned to English instruction.
 Language Arts is taught in both Spanish and English beginning with Kindergarten.
 The students learn to read first in their native language, and then are taught to read in their second language.
 The goal of the bilingual program at Hemphill is to create bilingual bi-literate learners.